KSU-FYS2025/First-Year-Scholars-AR/README.md

 ### 3. Setup The Project

-- Search for the scene "Atrium Navigation" and open it
+- Search for the scene "Atrium Navigation" and open it.
+(Assets/Samples/MultiSet Quest SDK/1.9.2/Sample Scenes/Naigation/Atrium Navigation.unity)

 - [OPTIONAL] If you have your own map/mapsets then complete the following: